 Detox is usually the first step in the treatment process for the majority of those addicted to heroin.
 This is often necessary, as many people are dependent on heroin and struggle with withdrawal symptoms when they stop using.
 Our heroin rehab in Paducah can provide effective detox services so that those who complete this part of rehab can successfully move into the next phases of treatment.

-Usually, medication-assisted treatment (MAT) is provided to clients who are coming off of heroin.
+Usually, medication-assisted treatment (MAT) is provided to patients who are coming off of heroin.
 This is because the symptoms that are associated with heroin withdrawal (such as vomiting, body aches, bone pain, and depression, etc.) can be so pervasive and debilitating.
 Therefore, opioid-medications are provided to help these individuals slowly taper off of heroin in an effort to prevent these withdrawal symptoms from being so severe.
 These medications include opioid-based prescription drugs including Suboxone, which have proven to be highly effective in treating heroin dependence when taken as prescribed.

 Group therapy, like individual therapy, serves as a major staple in one’s heroin recovery.
 Through group therapy, people who are getting treatment for their heroin addiction can benefit significantly.
 For example, one of the best rewards that come from engaging in group therapy with others is the bond of support and encouragement developed among the group.
 During early recovery, nothing is more important than having people who understand one another working towards a common goal.
 Group therapy is usually conducted by one or two therapists (based on group size) and helps all involved process their issues related to heroin addiction in a way that fosters healing.

-Additional therapies included at our heroin rehab in Paducah include family therapy, experiential therapy, trauma therapy, art therapy, and cognitive behavioral therapy.
+Additional therapies included at our heroin rehab in Paducah include family therapy, experiential therapy, trauma therapy, art therapy, and cognitive-behavioral therapy.

 Get Help At Our Heroin Rehab in Paducah, Kentucky